The Victorian Government is committed to providing better homes and stronger communities for all Victorians.

 A client engagement team is working one-on-one with residents to support their move to a suitable location of their choice, while their estate is being redeveloped.

-The Director of Housing has provided a legally binding deed poll to all tenants guaranteeing:
+The Director of Housing has provided a legally binding deed poll to all renters guaranteeing:

 - The right to return to their estate when it’s redeveloped